ISubkowskI/ae-poc-identity-mcpsrv/SAMPLE_PROMPTS.md

 **Prompt:**
 > "Create a new role claim.
 The type should be `role`, value `Administrator2`, value type `string`, and display text `Admin Role2`, description `Administrator2 role with full permissions`."
+> Get details for the claim with DisplayText `Admin Role2`.

 *Tool Used:* `identity-create_claim`
 *Arguments:*